MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_1_1_ValidateLabEnvironment.md

 ## Exercise 1 - Access the Dynamics 365 application
 ---------------------------------------------------

-### Task 1 – Provision Dynamics 365 Customer Insights - Journeys Trial
+### Task 1 - Provision Dynamics 365 Customer Insights - Journeys Trial

-1. In a new browser tab, navigate to [https://dynamics.microsoft.com/ai/customer-insights](https://dynamics.microsoft.com/ai/customer-insights/) and select **Try for free**.
+1. In a new browser tab, navigate to `https://dynamics.microsoft.com/ai/customer-insights`

+2. Select **Try for free**.

-2. Enter the email address provided by the Authorized Lab Host and select **Start your free trial**.
+3. Enter the email address provided by the Authorized Lab Host and select **Start your free trial**.

-3. Enter your password.
+4. Enter your password.

-4. Enter a phone number, or `0123456789` if you do not have one.
+5. Enter a phone number, or `0123456789` if you do not have one.
 Select **Submit**.

-5. Wait for the Trial to provision and select **Launch Trial**.
+6. Wait for the Trial to provision and select **Launch Trial**.

-6. Select **Start Customer Insights - Journeys**.
+7. Select **Start Customer Insights - Journeys**.

-7. You should be directed to the **Dynamics 365 Customer Insights - Journeys** model-driven application.
+8. You should be directed to the **Dynamics 365 Customer Insights - Journeys** model-driven application.

-8. Select **I agree** from the notification bar.
+9. Select **I agree** from the notification bar.

-### Task 2 – Set up Customer Voice
+### Task 2 - Set up Customer Voice

 1. In a new browser tab, navigate to `https://aka.ms/TryCustomerVoice`